mattyu007/ProjectOrange/Server/README.md

 # Cue Server
 Instructions for getting the server up and running.
 The `system` target is currently written for Debian/Ubuntu systems.
+On some systems, you may need to upgrade mysql-server to version 5.6 (or greater).

 **Note:** When setting up MySQL, use 'root' for the username and password.